 Established in 1972 by Elim Lutheran Church to honor the Swedish immigrants who founded the community, Gammelgården Museum of Scandia celebrates the story of all immigrants to their new land.

 Housed in six buildings on the historic gammelgården or old farm where the community of Scandia was first established, Gammelgården offers historical, educational, and cultural activities.
 The museum invites visitors to step back in time, experience the stories of Swedish immigrants, and relate them to their own family immigration stories.

-The Välkommen Hus is built in the style of 1850’s Swedish farmhouse and houses a classroom/meeting area, Butik gift shop and restrooms.
+The Välkommen Hus is built in the style of 1850s Swedish farmhouse and features art exhibits, a classroom/meeting area, Butik (gift shop) and restrooms.

-Präst Hus was built in 1868 as the first parsonage for the Elim Congregation.
+Präst Hus was built in 1868 as the first parsonage for the Elim Lutheran Church congregation.
 This is the oldest existing parsonage in Minnesota.

-Gammelkyrkan is the first sanctuary of Elim Lutheran Church, and was built in 1856 and is the oldest Lutheran church building in Minnesota.
+Gammelkyrkan is the first sanctuary of Elim Lutheran Church, and was built in 1856.
+It is the oldest Lutheran church building in Minnesota.

 Aerial view of the Gammelgården Museum

 The Lucia Dagen services are held in December at 6 a.m. and 8:30 a.m., and are followed by a light breakfast.